pranishkarki20/pranishkarki20/README.md

 # 👋 Hello, I'm Pranish Karki

-🎨 Frontend Enthusiast | 🤖 Robotics Explorer | 🎬 Creative Editor
+🔧 Technology Enthusiast | 🤖 Robotics Explorer | 📱App Developer
 Passionate about designing beautiful and functional experiences — from dynamic websites to interactive robots.
 Mixing code, creativity, and circuits is what I love!

 ---